jackshiels/PlantMonitor/README.md

 Start Telegraf with the following command: `telegraf --config [my Raspberry Pi IP address]:8086/api/v2/telegrafs/[ID provided by InfluxDB]`.

 Grafana should then be configured to grab data from the `mqtt-data` bucket.
 After installing Grafana, create a data source that references the localhost IP `127.0.0.1:8086`.
-Ensure you are grabbing from the `mqtt-data` bucket.
 From here, a dashboard can be designed with the appropriate queries:

 ![Grafana](https://github.com/jackshiels/PlantMonitor/blob/main/Images/grafana2.png?raw=true)